 This strategy appears to be successful in motivating employees by showing them that you appreciate their hard work.

-Remote employees rarely get the opportunity to take advantage of office perks for lunch, coffee, or a team meeting hosted by the company.
+Remote employees rarely get the opportunity to take advantage of office perks for lunch, coffee, company team building activities or a team meeting hosted by the company.